+35725368683

 A trademark is a valuable corporate intellectual property asset.
 Based on it, buyers can distinguish goods or services from different suppliers.
 In Cyprus, individuals and companies, including foreign ones, can apply for trademark registration.

-In Cyprus, the central normative regulators for trademark registration are the Trademark Law as amended in 2006 and the Control of Goods Infringing the Movement of Intellectual Property Rights Law of 2018.
+In Cyprus, the central normative regulators for trademark registration are the Trademark Law, which was amended in 2006, and the Control of Goods Infringing the Movement of Intellectual Property Rights Law of 2018.

 Cypriot law defines a trademark as a mark that can be replicated in various ways.
 For example, the following elements are used for its creation:

 A trademark can be a single form or a combination of symbols.
-The primary purpose of a trademark is to represent a product or service.
+Its primary purpose is to represent a product or service.
 A trademark is a valuable commercial asset that can be transferred, sold, or assigned to a new owner.

-A trademark does not protect either the appearance of a product or invention.
-For this purpose, there are other forms of copyright, for example, an industrial design or a patent.
+A trademark does not protect the appearance of a product or invention.
+For this purpose, other forms of copyright exist, such as industrial design or patent.

 A trademark is protected exclusively within the jurisdiction in which it was registered.
 Therefore, additional procedures are required if you register a trademark outside Cyprus.